theta360developers/4k-long-video/README.md

 ## Limitations

 * No spatial audio.
 The code can be modified to save a 4ch spatial audio .wav file with first-order ambisonics B-format.
-The spatial audio file is not saved by default avoid people having to delete the file.
+The spatial audio file is not saved by default to avoid people having to delete the file.